chef/chef-web-docs/chef_master/source/config_rb_client.rst

    The number of times a Chef Infra Client will attempt to register with a Chef Infra Server.
 Default value: ``5``.

 ``client_d_dir``
-   A directory that contains additional configuration scripts to load for a Chef Infra Client run.
+   A directory that contains additional configuration files for Chef Infra Client.

 ``cookbook_path``
    The sub-directory for Chef Infra Client cookbooks.
 This value can be a string or an array of file system locations, processed in the specified order.
 The last cookbook is considered to override local modifications.